nopso/.github/CONTRIBUTING.md

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an issue (Choose "Bug Report" type).
+- Open an issue (Choose "Bug Report" kind).
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.